skashequr/Sk-Hotle-Fontend/README.md

 ## Technologies Used

-The following technologies were used in the development of the Tasty App:
+The following technologies were used in the development of the Sk Hotle App:

 - React
 - JavaScript